SERVING FORT LAUDERDALE

 What we inspect: Inspection includes the visible (above water) pool and or spa elements including assessment of the physical condition of accessible decking, coping , walkways, and other surfaces. exposed electric and plumbing components, the filter and heater, if applicable.
 Watch us in action!

-What we inspect: water flow of the interior drain system and area over the drainage field.
+What we inspect: water flow of the interior drain system and the surface area over the concealed drainage field, observing for any surface bleed out.
 Determine whether the water flows freely into the system from the house and readily apparent defects.
 Does not include inspection of buried or concealed components, soil testing, excavation of system components or opening or pumping of the tank.

 A private on-site water supply (well) system inspection involves an inspection of visible interior pumps, piping, pressure and/or storage tanks and an assessment of the water flow (volume/pressure) from representative fixtures based on a representative water draw from plumbing fixtures.
 A well inspection does not include inspection of any buried or concealed components, determination of the water supply/source adequacy (yield or well capacity) or water quality.